 Legacy Code 102393

-Description This unit complements theoretical frameworks introduced in Difference and Diversity to explore issues of power and marginalisation through the experiences of Aboriginal and Torres Strait Islander peoples, mental health consumers, children and young people, and people with disability.
+Description This subject complements theoretical frameworks introduced in Difference and Diversity to explore issues of power and marginalisation through the experiences of Aboriginal and Torres Strait Islander peoples, mental health consumers, children and young people, and people with disability.
 Practice and policy responses that challenge or reinforce power and marginalisation are explored.

 School Social Sciences

 Check your HECS Band contribution amount via the Fees page.

 Level Postgraduate Coursework Level 7 subject

 Students must be enrolled in 1792 Master of Social Work (Qualifying).

 On successful completion of this subject, students should be able to:

 - Critically apply theoretical frameworks to analyse the construction and processes of marginality.